Position:

 Harvesting:

 Kalamata olives are usually harvested when they are fully ripe, which occurs in late Autumn or early Winter, depending on the climate and growing conditions.
-The exact timing can vary, so it’s essential to monitor the colour and firmness of the olives to determine when they are ready for harvest.
+The exact timing can vary, so it’s essential to monitor the olives’ colour and firmness to determine when they are ready for harvest.

 Ripe Kalamata olives typically have a dark purple to black colour, although some may still have a reddish or dark brown hue.
 The skin should be slightly wrinkled, and the fruit should feel firm but not hard.